5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 ## <a name='xiii.-testing-and-troubleshooting'></a>XIII.
 Testing and Troubleshooting
 ### <a name='testing-the-new-layout'></a>Testing the new Layout
-- Add your newly compiled AppleALC.kext to your EFI/OC/Kexts folder
+- Add your newly compiled AppleALC.kext to your `EFI/OC/Kexts` folder
 - Open the config.plist and change the Layout-ID to the one you chose for your Layout-ID
 - Save the config and reboot
 - Check if sound is working (Internal, Inputs, Outputs, Headphones)
 - If it's working: congrats!

 **NOTE**: For testing verbs and WakeConfigData you can use `alc-verb` (it's in the Build folder) and Terminal to inject those into the Codec during runtime.
-This way, you don't have to edit the PinConfig, the .xml files and recompile the kext everytime you want to test something.
+This way, you don't have to edit the PinConfig, the .xml files and recompile the kext every time you want to test something.
 But I have yet to figure out how to use it.
-Requires boot-arg `alcverbs=1`  (or `alc-verbs` device property) to be present in the `config.plist`.
+Requires boot-arg `alcverbs=1` or `alc-verbs` device property to be present in the `config.plist`.

 ### Troubleshooting
-If it's not working, do the following:

-- Follow the [AppleALC Troubleshooting Guide](https://github.com/dortania/OpenCore-Install-Guide/blob/e08ee8ebe6fa030393c153b055225f721edafab2/post-install/audio.md#troubleshooting) by Dortania
+Follow the [AppleALC Troubleshooting Guide](https://github.com/dortania/OpenCore-Install-Guide/blob/e08ee8ebe6fa030393c153b055225f721edafab2/post-install/audio.md#troubleshooting) by Dortania
 - Check and adjust/correct:
 	- Pin-Config (maybe calculate it manually)
 	- PathMap inside of PlatformsXX.xml
 	- LayoutXX.xml
-	- Info.plist &rarr; check if you added your LayoutXX.xml and PlatfomsXX.xml
+	- Info.plist &rarr; check if you added your layoutXX.xml and PlatformsXX.xml
 	- Take notes.
 You can use my [Template](https://github.com/5T33Z0/OC-Little-Translated/blob/main/L_ALC_Layout-ID/Testing_Notes.md) for this
 - Re-compile the kext, replace it in the EFI, reboot, test, repeat.
 - Ask for help on a Forum.